-There are two types of dental abscess: A periapical, or tooth abscess, affects the root of the tooth.
+There are two types of dental abscess: a periapical (tooth) abscess affects the root of the tooth.
 The other type, a periodontal (gum) abscess, affects the gums.
 The latter usually occurs in severe cases of periodontal disease, when the gums have pulled away from the teeth, causing pockets to form.
-Both types of abscess consist of small pockets that fill with bacterial pus.
+Both types of abscess consist of small pockets that fill with pus.
 With the right treatment, you can recover from either type and regain control of your oral health.

 Do I Have an Abscess?

-Although tooth decay or a periodontal infection can be hard to detect at first, it's usually very easy to tell when an abscess forms.
-The biggest symptom is intense pain.
-The National Institutes of Health (NIH) describes pain from a tooth abscess as continuous, sharp, and often severe enough to be disruptive.
-You might experience trouble chewing, sensitivity to hot or cold foods and even swollen lymph nodes – which help fight infection throughout the body.
+Although tooth cavities or periodontal problems can be hard to detect at first, it's usually very easy to tell when an abscess has formed.
+The main symptom is intense pain.
+Pain from a tooth abscess is described as continuous, sharp, and often severe enough to be disruptive.
+You might experience trouble chewing, sensitivity to hot or cold foods, and even swollen lymph nodes – which help fight infection throughout the body.

 You might also be able to feel the abscess in your mouth.
 In the case of a periodontal abscess, a lesion will form in the affected area.
 A small bump that looks like a pimple can also form on the gum near a tooth abscess.